eeroolli/SalsaAnnotation/README.md

 ```bat
 ./run_prediction_in_python.sh predict Ana 4 True
 ```
+When you run this script a window with the video to be annotated will pop up.
+You must click on that window every time the dancer is in 1 and at the very end of the video.
+The coreographies in the Sample folder cover 5 figures that are repeated twice each.
+The expeced number of clicks in this case is 11.
+If you click a different number of times you will get an error.

 ### Local Streamlit
 Streamlit is a way to build frontends to Machine Learning models that can be run either locally or online.
 From the terminal run the following command